Health & Emergency Insurance for Study Abroad

 Yes, absolutely.
 Whether you're on the SIU Student Health Plan or your family's insurance, it's smart to keep it active while you're abroad.
 Here's why:

-- Preexisting conditions (including prescriptions) aren't always fully covered by Gallagher.
+- Preexisting conditions (including prescriptions) aren't always fully covered by CISI.

 - Coverage gaps can happen, especially between semester start/end dates.